Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

 Sure!
-However, it seems like you've provided a file descriptor instead of text to translate.
-If you can provide the specific text you'd like translated into Japanese, I'd be happy to help! 😊
+However, the text you provided seems to be a reference to a file rather than an actual content to translate.
+If you have specific text from the README.md file that you would like translated into Japanese and enhanced with emojis, please share that text, and I would be happy to assist! 😊📜